27th Dáil: Composition of the 27th Dáil

+Fianna Fáil and the Labour Party formed the 23rd government of Ireland, with Albert Reynolds as the Taoiseach.
+When the government collapsed in 1994, the 24th government was formed by a coalition of Labour, Democratic Left and Fine Gael, with John Bruton as Taoiseach.

 Graphical representation

 This is a graphical comparison of party strengths in the 27th Dáil from January 1993.
 This was not the official seating plan.

 Ceann Comhairle

 On 14 December 1992, Seán Treacy (Ind) was proposed by Albert Reynolds and seconded by John Bruton for the position of Ceann Comhairle.
 Treacy was approved without a vote.
 On 23 April 1997, Treacy announced to the Dáil that would not be availing of his constitutional right to automatic re-election to the 28th Dáil.

 TDs by constituency

 The list of the 166 TDs elected is given in alphabetical order by Dáil constituency.

 Changes

 On 24 February 1994, Proinsias De Rossa (DL) sought to direct that the writ be moved for the by-elections in Dublin South-Central, and Enda Kenny (FG) sought to direct that the writ be moved for the by-elections in Mayo West.
 This was opposed by the government.
 The government moved the writs on 18 May 1994.
 The by-elections were held at the same date as the European Parliament election and the local elections.